-In website content operation, providing users with flexible and efficient filtering functions is an important link in improving user experience and helping users quickly locate the information they need.
-AnQiCMS (AnQiCMS) fully understands this, and through its powerful template tag system, especiallyarchiveFiltersTags, making it easy to dynamically display complex parameter filtering conditions.
+In website content operation, providing users with flexible and efficient filtering functions is an important link to improve user experience and help users quickly locate the information they need.
+AnQiCMS (AnQiCMS) understands this point, especially through its powerful template tag system, especiallyarchiveFiltersTags make it easy for the front-end to dynamically display complex parameter filtering conditions.

-archiveFiltersThe core function of the label is to automatically generate frontend filter conditions and corresponding dynamic links based on the custom fields of the content model.
-When a user clicks on a filter condition, the page URL will automatically append the corresponding parameters, and the backend'sarchiveListThe label will dynamically adjust the display content of the document list according to these URL parameters, thereby achieving precise filtering.This process does not require manual writing of complex backend logic, greatly simplifying development and maintenance work.
+archiveFiltersThe core function of the label is to automatically generate frontend filtering conditions and corresponding dynamic links based on the custom fields of the content model.
+When the user clicks on a filtering condition, the page URL will automatically add the corresponding parameters, the background'sarchiveListTags will dynamically adjust the display content of the document list based on these URL parameters, thereby achieving precise filtering.This process does not require manual writing of complex backend logic, greatly simplifying development and maintenance work.

-to usearchiveFiltersTags, you need to do some preparation work first in the security CMS background:
+To usearchiveFiltersLabels, first you need to do some preparation in the Anqi CMS background:

-• “House Type” (Single choice, options include "Residential
+- “House Type” (Single choice, options include “Residential”, “Commercial”, “Office Building”)

-2. Label application scenario is clear:archiveFiltersLabels are mainly designed for document homepage or template pages of document categories, and are usually associated with document pagination lists (i.e.archiveListTagstype="page"Mode) combined to ensure that the screening results can be correctly paginated.
+archiveFiltersLabels are mainly designed for the homepage of documents or template pages for document categories, and they are usually associated with document pagination lists (i.e.archiveListlabel'stype="page"Combine the pattern ()} to ensure that the pagination of the filtering results is correct.

 archiveFiltersIn-depth analysis of tag usage

-archiveFiltersThe basic usage of the tag is as follows:
+archiveFiltersThe basic usage of tags is as follows:

 {% archiveFilters filters with moduleId="..." allText="..." %}